 Gap Year Options

-A Gap Year is a period of time, usually after graduation, when students take time to pursue a short term opportunity before pursuing graduate school or starting a longer-term job.
-Gap Years can help students explore career options, gain additional experience, give back to the community, and see the world.
+A Gap Year is a period of time, usually after graduation, when students take time to pursue a short-term opportunity before pursuing graduate school or starting a longer-term job.
+Gap years can help students explore career options, gain additional experience, give back to the community, and see the world.

 Gap Year Options

-There are many different possibilities for a Gap Year including work and internship experiences, volunteering, and traveling.
-A sample list of Gap Year opportunities can be found here.
+There are many different possibilities for a gap year including work and internship experiences, volunteering, and traveling.
+A sample list of gap year opportunities can be found here.
 This list is a starting point, so explore other opportunities as well.

 Explore Opportunities